anvaka/vivasvg/experiments/v0.3/readme.md

   function strokeChanged(arrow) {
     // stroke is interesting, since it requires corresponding `defs` in the svg root.
-    // We will store registered strokes in javascript map, to avoid calls to dom: var registeredStrokes = Object.create(null);
+    // We will store registered markers in javascript map, to avoid calls to dom: var registeredMarkers = Object.create(null);
     var dom = arrow.dom;

     return function (newValue) {
-      // assuming newValue will be a color. var defKey = registered[newValue];
+      // assuming newValue will be a color. var defKey = registeredMarkers[newValue];
       // if color is not yet seen, register new def entry: if (!defKey) defKey = registerNewMarker(newValue);